Tamar Braxton Shows Off Her Shaved Head In New Photo Without Her Wig

 The site reported that Tamar wowed her more almost 3 million Instagram followers with a new photo of herself on May 16, which showed her proudly flaunting her shaved head to the world while rocking a dress with a deep plunge from clothing brand Fashion Nova.

-Tamar could be seen posing with her head resting in her hand in the photo as she looked seductively at the camera while also flaunting her toned legs in the low-cut, high slit, grey dress.
+Tamar could be seen posing with her head resting in her hand in the photo, as she looked seductively at the camera while also flaunting her toned legs in the low-cut, high slit, grey dress.

 “I’ll take the Nova Rova…. @fashionnova that is,” Braxton captioned the snap, adding a lips emoji to her post.

-The upload clearly captured the attention of the star’s fans, as Celebrity Insider reported that the star’s fans were quick to heap praise on her for being so confident and for promoting a positive body image to her fans all over the world.
+The upload clearly captured the attention of the star’s fans, as Celebrity Insider reported that the they were quick to heap praise on her for being so confident and for promoting a positive body image to her fans all over the world.

 “This is simply classy.
 Period.
 You should always rock this look,” the site reported one impressed Instagram user told the star.
 “Wow d**n, I’m speechless,” they then added after seeing the star’s latest snap.

-Another then commented on the Braxton Family Values star’s super short buzz cut, telling the mom of one, “Girl!
+Another then commented on the Braxton Family Values star’s super short buzz cut, telling her, “Girl!
 You are rocking that cut and I just love you!!”

-The site reported that both Instagram commenters also touched on the singer’s impending divorce from her estranged husband Vince Herbert.
+The site reported that both Instagram commenters also touched on the singer’s impending divorce from her estranged husband, Vince Herbert.

-Tamar’s mom and Braxton Family Values co-star Evelyn Braxton even spoke out about the alleged abuse during a candid interview with TMZ last year.
+Tamar’s mom and Braxton Family Values co-star, Evelyn Braxton, even spoke out about the alleged abuse during a candid interview with TMZ last year.
 She claimed that she was worried Vince could potentially “kill” her daughter if the couple stayed married.

-Tamar confirmed that she and her husband were no longer together in a statement in which she called filing for divorce an “extremely difficult decision.”
+Tamar confirmed that she and her husband were no longer together in a statement, where she called filing for divorce an “extremely difficult decision.”

 It was just a few months later that Braxton made the decision to shave her head and ditch her wigs, as Allure reported that she shared a video and various pictures of the very dramatic change on her official Instagram account.